Hip replacement surgery

 Our hips are protected by a rubbery tissue called cartilage, which helps the parts of your hip move smoothly and comfortably.
 As the cartilage wears out or becomes damaged, moving your hips can become painful.
 An artificial hip removes and replaces the damaged parts of your hip so your joint functions normally, alleviating pain and stiffness.

 We’ll only guide you toward a hip replacement if nonsurgical treatments aren’t effectively managing your painful symptoms.
-Hip replacements may be recommended if you have severe cases of osteoarthritis, rheumatoid arthritis, certain types of fractures, or other conditions that cause the hips to wear out.
+Hip replacements may be recommended if you have severe cases of

 The best way to know if you need a hip replacement is to talk to an orthopedist.
 It may be time to talk to a doctor about hip replacement options if you notice any of these symptoms: